 Asthma Education Centre

-The clinic provides education for both children and adults based on the Canadian consensus guidelines.
+The clinic provides education for both children and adults based on the Canadian Consensus Guidelines.
+You will learn:

 - How to recognize and understand your body’s warning signs